adibzaman/adibzaman.github.io/_pages/gallery.md

 	 title = "Above and Beyond Award from Executive Vice President of Research and Partnership (EVPRP) at Purdue Univiersity, Suresh Garimella. "/>
 <br clear="all">

-Above and Beyond Award from Executive Vice President of Researfh and Partnership (EVPRP) at Purdue Univiersity, Suresh Garimella.
+Above and Beyond Award from Executive Vice President of Research and Partnership (EVPRP) at Purdue Univiersity, Suresh Garimella.

 ------